hobo71/wpsso-tweet-a-quote/readme.txt

 <p>Features an easy to use "Tweet a Quote" toolbar button in the Visual Editor &mdash; along with a quick shortcode for the Text Editor &mdash; to delineate Tweetable quotes.</p>

-<p>Theme developers will appreciate the customizable Tweet link / button HTML, example Twitter-style CSS, and jQuery script for the popup share window.</p>
+<p>Developers and advanced users will appreciate the customizable Tweet link / button HTML, Twitter-style CSS, and jQuery script for the popup share window.</p>

 <p>WPSSO TAQ uses your existing WPSSO settings to shorten URLs, add the Twitter Business @username, and recommend the author's @username after sharing.</p>